Note: To read The Wishing Map from the beginning, click here.

 Rhema poured some tea into an ivory cup and slid it over to Zack.
 “Are you sure you won’t accept?”
 The aroma was unlike anything he’d ever smelled.
 It reminded him of all of his favorite flavors at once.
 No, he suddenly realized, it’s not like them—they’re like it, meaning that his favorite flavors were, at best, only echoes of kharis, at worst, imitations.
 As he breathed in, his mind flooded with memories…

-…of Dad telling creepy stories in their backyard tent…
+…of Dad telling scary stories in their backyard tent…

 …of Mom running her fingers through his hair, making him almost glad he was sick…

 He also remembered things that hadn’t happened yet:

 …gliding across a frozen sea on the back of a dragon with sail-like wings…

 …the Dark Tinkurs ripping the last of the Thirteen Objects from his hands…